roemil/rsa-tkey-ssh-agent/README.md

 * A new keypair is generated each time the Tkey is power cycled, meaning you need to upload the public key to the server each time a new pair is generated.
 This is a huge drawback in terms of usability but unfortuntanly the RSA algorithm is random and there is no persistant storage in Tkey.
 It works fast with the QEMU emulator though: https://github.com/tillitis/tkey-devtools

 ## License
-This project is based on Mbed-TLS (https://github.com/Mbed-TLS/mbedtls) and https://github.com/tillitis/tkey-ssh-agent.
+This project is based https://github.com/tillitis/tkey-ssh-agent.
 This repo is licensed to "GNU General Public License v2.0 only".
 See [LICENSE](https://github.com/roemil/rsa-tkey-ssh-agent/blob/main/LICENSE) for full license text.

 ### TODO